microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ### Migrating a YAML Pipeline definition

+1. The Accessibility Insights task no longer requires extra Azure DevOps permissions to work
-1. The `repoServiceConnectionName` input has been removed.
-If you previously created a Service Connection specifically for this task, you should delete it under your Azure DevOps Project's "Service Connections" settings.
+    - If you previously specified a `repoServiceConnectionName` input, you should remove it.
+If this Service Connection was created solely for use with this pipeline, you should delete it in your Azure DevOps Project's "Service Connections" settings.
+    - If you did not previously specify `repoServiceConnectionName`, it likely means that the default Azure DevOps Build Service account for your Azure DevOps project has been granted the `repo:write` permission for this repository.
+You should audit for this and remove that permission if it is not required by other tasks.
 2. The task inputs related to specifying a "static" site to scan (`siteDir`, `localhostPort`, and `scanUrlRelativePath`) have changed to make it more clear that they are related (and mutually exclusive with `url`).
     - If you previously specified a `siteDir`, you should:
         - Rename your existing `siteDir` input to `staticSiteDir`